-Village Community Development District No. 10 (the District) was established on September 28, 2004 for the purpose of planning, financing, constructing, operating, and maintaining certain community-wide infrastructure for a community development district located entirely within Sumter County, Florida.
-The District was created by Sumter County Commission Ordinance No. 04-38, pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
+Village Community Development District No. 8 (the District) was established on September 28, 2004 for the purpose of planning, financing, constructing, operating, and maintaining certain community-wide infrastructure for a community development district located entirely within Sumter County, Florida.
+The District was created by Sumter County Commission Ordinance No. 04-36 pursuant to the provisions of Chapter 190.005, Florida Statutes, and operates within the criteria established by Chapter 190.
 The District is governed by a five-member Board of Supervisors.
 As of September 30, 2024, each member of the Board of Supervisors is an elected resident of the District.

-The District boundary consists of approximately 1,489 acres in Sumter County.
-The development includes construction of 6,639 residential units.
+The District boundary consists of approximately 1,098 acres in Sumter County.
+The development includes construction of 5,193 residential units.
 The land within the District is part of the active adult retirement community known as "The Villages".
 The Villages of Lake-Sumter, Inc. was the developer and initial owner of the property within the District.
-All 6,639 units in the District have been completed by the Developer of which 56 units are being used as lifestyle preview homes by the Developer.
+All 5,193 units in the District have been completed by the Developer.